plone/plone.app.vocabularies/README.rst

 ``plone.app.vocabularies.terms.safe_simpleterm_from_value`` (function)
     Create a ``SimpleTerm`` from a *dirty* or *untrusted* value.
-    Token is encoed carefully and Title converted to unicode.
+    Token is encoded carefully and Title converted to unicode.

 ``plone.app.vocabularies.terms.safe_simplevocabulary_from_values`` (function)
     Create a ``SimpleVocabulary`` from a iterable (list) of *dirty* or *untrusted* values.